Layers of Fear: Gameplay

 The player takes control of an artist who has returned to his studio.
 His initial goal is to complete his masterpiece, and the player's role is to figure out how this task should be accomplished.
 The challenge comes from puzzles which require the player to search the environment for visual clues.
 The house appears straightforward at first, but it changes around the player as they explore it in first person.
 These changes in the environment provide scaffolding for the puzzles and provide regular jump scares common to games of this genre.

 The game is divided into six chapters with various items for the player to find in order to complete his work.
-The game is heavily dimmed, and there are objects that uncover certain aspects of the painter's history.
-While completing the painting, there is a letter that is slowly pieced together, which shows the origin of his masterpiece, and objects which explain the secret of the painter through dialogue flashbacks.
+The game is heavily dimmed, and there are objects that uncover certain aspects of the Painter's history.
+While completing the painting, there is a letter that is slowly pieced together, which shows the origin of his masterpiece, and objects which explain the secret of the Painter through dialogue flashbacks.

 Plot

-Set in the 1920s United States, the unnamed protagonist, a talented artist, returns home from a court hearing.
-After briefly exploring his empty house, he goes to his workshop to start working on his "magnum opus".
-After he adds the first layer, he starts having hallucinations about his past encounters as he works, and the full degradation of his mental state becomes increasingly clear as the game progresses and his past is explored.

-An ambitious young painter, the artist used his pianist wife as a model and muse.
-Soon his wife became pregnant and she bore a daughter.
-After she gave birth, he decided to spend more time working on his paintings, leaving his wife to care for their daughter.
-After buying a dog for his family, the Protagonist develops a drinking problem due to constant stress and noise outside his workshop.
-Eventually, he muzzles the dog, but was soon plagued by rats, most likely an auditory hallucination.
-It is implied the dog may have been killed by him.

-The Protagonist's talent starts to slowly decay, with the vision for his paintings becoming twisted, driving his friends away by painting disturbing works for even simple jobs, including a set of illustrations for Little Red Riding Hood.
-After a long period of neglect, his wife decides to burn his paintings, including his most cherished work, "The Lady In Black".
-This provokes the artist to beat her in a drunken rage, which in turn causes his wife to leave with their child.
-Despite multiple attempts to reconcile, his wife rejects him.
-Later, he receives a phone call explaining that his wife was a victim of a fire, and was horribly scarred, though their daughter survived unharmed.